codepo8/developer-advocacy-handbook/working-with-your-competition.md

 You should also not forget that we are seemingly working in an industry that moves and shakes the world but a lot of this is inflation.
-The amount of people on the speaking, training and advocating market is very small and whoever you cross will come back to you very soon.
+The amount of people on the speaking, training and advocating market is small and whoever you cross will come back to you soon.
 Better to work together than to annoy each other.

 Showing respect and interest also means that -- once you realise that